LavishSoftware/LERN/README.md

 Different subject are generally divided into main folders
 * Intro: Introduction to LavishScript
 * LGUI2: Covers many aspects of LavishGUI 2
+* JSON: Read and Write JSON in LavishScript
+* Lists: Manage lists of things in LavishScript, including conversion to and from JSON
 * LMAC: LavishMachine, a Virtual Machine system that currently manages "Tasks" for LavishScript
-* JSON: Read and Write JSON in LavishScript
 * Game: Introduction to game development with LavishGUI 2!
 * Audio: Use the Audio engine to play sounds